Verneuil method: History

 By 1910, Verneuil's laboratory had expanded into a 30-furnace production facility, with annual gemstone production by the Verneuil process having reached 1,000 kg in 1907.
 By 1912, production reached 3,200 kg, and would go on to reach 200,000 kg in 1980 and 250,000 kg in 2000, led by Hrand Djevahirdjian's factory in Monthey, Switzerland, founded in 1914.
 The most notable improvements in the process were made in 1932, by S. K. Popov, who helped establish the capability for producing high-quality sapphires in the Soviet Union through the next 20 years.
 A large production capability was also established in the United States during World War II, when European sources were not available, and jewels were in high demand for their military applications such as for timepieces.

 The process was designed primarily for the synthesis of rubies, which became the first gemstone to be produced on an industrial scale.
-However, the Verneuil process could also be used for the production of other stones, including blue sapphire, which required oxides of iron and titanium to be used in place of chromium oxide, as well as more elaborate ones, such as star sapphires, where titania (titanium dioxide) was added and the boule was kept in the heat longer, allowing needles of rutile to crystallise within it.
+However, the Verneuil process could also be used for the production of other stones, including blue sapphire which required oxides of iron and titanium to be used in place of chromium oxide.
+The basic process can be used to form even more elaborate gemstones such as star sapphires, where titania (titanium dioxide) was added and the boule was kept in the heat longer, allowing needles of rutile to crystallise within it.
 In 1947, the Linde Air Products division of Union Carbide pioneered the use of the Verneuil process for creating such star sapphires, until production was discontinued in 1974 owing to overseas competition.

 Despite some improvements in the method, the Verneuil process remains virtually unchanged to this day, while maintaining a leading position in the manufacture of synthetic corundum and spinel gemstones.
 Its most significant setback came in 1917, when Jan Czochralski introduced the Czochralski process, which has found numerous applications in the semiconductor industry, where a much higher quality of crystals is required than the Verneuil process can produce.
 Other alternatives to the process emerged in 1957, when Bell Labs introduced the hydrothermal process, and in 1958, when Carroll Chatham introduced the flux method.
 In 1989 Larry P Kelley of ICT, Inc. also developed a variant of the Czochralski process where natural ruby is used as the 'feed' material.